Welcome to HRI

 What is homeopathy?

-Homeopathy is a system of medicine based on the principle that “like treats like”, whereby substances which can cause symptoms when given to healthy people, can be used in small doses to treat patients with similar symptoms.
-There are two main types of treatment: individualised homeopathy involves a personalised prescription, selected according to the patient’s specific presenting symptoms, usually following a consultation with a qualified practitioner; in non-individualised homeopathy the choice of homeopathic medicine is determined by the clinical diagnosis, based on the causative agent or common symptoms of the condition being treated, rather than a patient’s specific presenting symptoms.
+Homeopathy can be broadly categorised into two main types of treatment: individualised homeopathy (IH) involves a personalised prescription, selected according to the patient’s specific presenting symptoms, usually following a consultation with a qualified practitioner; in non-individualised homeopathy (non-IH) the choice of homeopathic medicine is determined entirely by the clinical diagnosis, based on the common symptoms or causative agent of the condition being treated, rather than a patient’s specific presenting symptoms.

 Homeopathy is used widely around the world, with an estimated 32 million people in the UK (49% of the population) and 193 million people in the USA (58% of the population) having used it.
-India leads the way with approximately 1.2 billion people (83% of the population) having used homeopathy, with 100 million relying exclusively on it for their healthcare needs.1
+India leads the way with approximately 1.2 billion people (83% of the population) having used homeopathy, with 100 million relying exclusively on it for their healthcare needs.2

 Why do we need more research?